All Subgraphs of a Wheel are 5-Coupled-Choosable: Coupled Choosability Under Graph Operations

-Now we turn to graphs that are subgraphs of wheels.
-In contrast to list coloring the vertices of the graph, there is no clear relationship between the list coupled chromatic number of a graph and the list coupled chromatic number of its subgraphs.
-Indeed, it is possible for the subgraph to have a larger list coupled chromatic number.
+In Section~\ref{sec:subgraph} we seek to prove that all subgraphs of a wheel are 5-coupled-choosable.
+In pursuit of this, we examine how various graph operations affect the list-coupled-chromatic number.
+First, in contrast to list-vertex-coloring, there is no clear relationship between the list coupled chromatic number of a graph and the list coupled chromatic number of its subgraphs.
+Indeed, a subgraph may have larger list coupled chromatic number.